 The second trimester.

 Congrats, mama!
 You made it to the second trimester!
 This is a time of relief for many women since the risk of miscarriage significantly decreases once you’ve made it past the first three months of pregnancy.
 Though this definitely causes for a celebration, you may be dealing with a whole new slew of issues, including itchy skin.
-Most notably, you might experience this uncomfortable change in your stomach, your breasts, and even your palms and the soles of your feet.
+It’s important to follow a pregnancy-safe skincare guide as you might experience this uncomfortable change in your stomach, your breasts, and even your palms and the soles of your feet.
 It’s normal and caused by increased estrogen levels.

 “While your first instinct might be to draw a steaming bath and soak away your itchiness, ignore that instinct.
 Hot water strips the skin of its natural oils and inflames the skin, making it drier and itchier than it was,” she explains.
 “Instead, look for body lotion formulas that contain colloidal oatmeal, which will help soothe itchy skin while sealing in nourishing moisture.”